South Korea set to open lavish casino as missile spat scares off Chinese gamblers

 To lessen any blow at such a critical time, Paradise and Sega Sammy said they would also market Paradise City's hotels, convention halls and other non-gaming amenities to South Koreans who cannot enter the casino - as most casinos in the country are foreigner-only.

-A Paradise spokeswoman said the resort will also offer exclusive space for junkets to boost junket income, which it expects to make up 5 to 10 percent of initial casino revenue.
+A Paradise spokeswoman said the resort will also offer exclusive space for junkets to boost junket income, which it expects to make up five to 10 per cent of initial casino revenue.

 "Casinos' reliance on Chinese visitors is still on the high side," said analyst Kwon Yoon-gu at Dongbu Securities.
 "So (Paradise's share price) can't but be sensitive."